Curryfrom3/reading-notes/README.md

 ## About Me

-Hello my name is Deon Curry, I am a USN veteran and inspiring software developer.
+Hello, my name is Deon Curry and I am a Navy veteran from Florida.
+I have a passion for gaming and am currently pursuing a career as a software engineer.
+I am excited to learn new technologies and am eager to apply my skills to create innovative and efficient solutions.

 [Link to my github portfolio](https://github.com/Curryfrom3)